datascientist-hist/Football-Results-classification/README.md

 |Random Forest| 60.55%| 66.66%|55.73%|
 |Tuned Randome Forest|60.55%|68.18%|55.38%|

-Using the Tuned Random Forest when the classifier predict that the event will end with a number of goal greater than 2 the empirical probability of guessing the event is of 68.18%
+Using the Tuned Random Forest  the empirical probability that the event  will end with a number of goal greater than 2 is of 68.18%

 Instead if  I had used the odds of the bookmaker with more or less the same accuracy i would had an empirical pobability of 60%

-We can conclude that the model has  better performance compared to using the other strategy,but i don't use this model to bet on Event Over2.5,since there are some considerations to be made:
+We can conclude that the tuned Random Forest has  better performance compared to using the other strategy,but i would not use this model to bet on Event Over2.5,since there are some considerations to be made:

 - we have used to few data to try to predict an output so complex

-- Surely leading more deep analysis we could find out variables more useful like : performance players and so on...
+- Surely leading  deeper analysis we could find out variables more useful like : performance players and so on...

 - We should also use data from other years to validate the model